ICM (International Calculating Machines) Model 816 Desktop Calculator

 Serial Number Tag for Caltype Senator Mini-Calc

 Sometime during the '71-'72 timeframe, fully assembled ICM 816 calculators, were sold under OEM contract to Caltype Corporation (a subsidiary of Transitron Electronic Corporation), of Los Angeles.
 Transitron Electronic Corporation was founded in 1952 to manufacture transistors, and did quite well for a time, but changes in transistor fabrication technology and the advent of integrated circuits eventualy led to their demise in 1986.
-Caltype Corp. was a spinoff of Transitron, likely created in the late 1960's, as a marketer of low-cost business machines manufactured by other companies.
+Caltype Corp. was a spinoff of Transitron, incorporated in September of 1965 as a marketer of low-cost business machines manufactured by other companies.
 Caltype marketed the ICM-816 as the "Senator Mini-Calc".
-The machine was identical to the ICM-816, except for the name plate on the top cover of the machine which reads "Senator Mini-Calc; Made in USA", and the model/serial number tag, which replaced ICM's name with Caltype's.
-The model number of the machine listed on the model/serial number tag is still ICM-816, and the serial-numbering scheme follows ICM's sequence.
+The only difference between the International Calculating Machines calculator and the Caltype Corp. version was the the name plate on the top cover of the machine, which reads "Senator Mini-Calc; Made in USA"; and the model/serial number tag, which replaced ICM's name with Caltype's.
+The model number of the machine listed on the model/serial number tag remains ICM-816, and the serial-numbering scheme follows ICM's sequence.

 Inside the ICM 816